Bertrand Halperin

 Bertrand I. Halperin (born December 6, 1941) is an American physicist, former holder of the Hollis Chair of Mathematicks and Natural Philosophy at the physics department of Harvard University.
 In 2006, he received the Wolf Prize in Physics for his various contribution to condensed matter physics, including work on KTHNY theory for two-dimensional melting.

-Career
+Biography

-Halperin was born in Brooklyn, New York, where he grew up in the Crown Heights neighborhood and attended public schools.
+Bertrand Halperin was born in Brooklyn, New York, where he grew up in the Crown Heights neighborhood and attended public schools.
 His mother was Eva Teplitzky Halperin and his father Morris Halperin.
 His mother was a college administrator and his father a customs inspector.
 Both his parents were born in USSR.
 His paternal grandmother's family the Maximovs claimed descent from Rabbi Israel Baal Shem Tov (BeShT).

 He attended Harvard University (class of 1961), and did his graduate work at the University of California, Berkeley, with John J. Hopfield (PhD 1965).

+Scientific career

 After working at Bell Laboratories for 10 years (1966–1976), Murray Hill, New Jersey he was appointed professor of physics at Harvard University.